 One-Time Class/Workshop, 3 hours

 When beginning a plant-based diet, it's easy to get stuck due to decades of dietary habits.
 This workshop is a three-hour intro where you will learn tips on how to get started with some easy, go-to whole food plant-based meals that will become a part of your regular meal rotation.
 I still make these dishes even though I've been plant-based for ten years.
 Learn how whole, plant-based foods low in fat and sugar fight chronic disease and keep you feeling your best without counting calories or measuring portions.
 Attendees will help prep the food we will enjoy for lunch.
-You will leave with great information, motivation, inspiration and instructions for new menu items into incorporate into your own meal rotation.
+You will leave with great information, motivation, inspiration and instructions for new menu items to begin making right away.
 This is a great, introductory class to get you started or re-spark your motivation with some delicious, easy meals.
-Bring a friend for a couple hours of fun day focused of learning, fun and food!
+Bring a friend for a few hours of fun day focused of learning, fun and food!

 One-to-One Coaching to a Plant-Based Lifestyle

 With my training at Creighton in Lifestyle Medicine, I am working with people one-on-one to help them transition to a plant-based diet in a way that I can give individualized attention to their specific needs, and goals.
 This is not medical advise; it's all about the food!
 Most sign up for six months, but I also offer three month plans.
 Based on what is requested, we do goal-setting, may do store tours, cooking demos, discussion of specific hurdles or menu creation.
 For more information, please see my website here under Services/Coaching.
 Email me if you are interested in discussing whether this may be for you.

 Corporate Teaching is something I love to do, whether its a Lunch & Learn, Food for Life class, cooking lessons for a group outing, or something else.
 If you know an organization who cares about employee health and may be interested in a group or corporate event, let me know!